 Whether any of the images are duplicates

-In cases where the possession of the images is denied by the client, the legal team should look immediately at instructing a forensic computer expert.
+In cases where the possession of the images is denied by the client, the legal team should look at instructing a forensic computer expert.
 The standard of such experts varies widely, and care should be taken to find an expert with advanced knowledge and experience of this area.

 Using a specialist indecent images solicitor

 It is no secret that law is a profession which is slow to catch up to changes in technology.
 To suggest that there is a 20 year delay in adopting new technologies is probably not unfair.
-In this context, easily finding an indecent images solicitor with specific understanding in the law and technology relevant in images cases is not a foregone conclusion.
-Both the indecent images solicitor and the advocate should be aware the technical forensic areas mentioned above, but also be reluctant to just accept what the prosecution says about the strength of the case without doing their own investigations.
+In this context, easily finding an indecent images solicitor with a specific understanding of the law and technology relevant in images cases is not a foregone conclusion.
+Both the indecent images solicitor and the advocate should be aware of the technical forensic areas mentioned above, but also be reluctant to just accept what the prosecution says about the strength of the case without doing their own investigations.
 Proactively defending, rather than simply going with the prosecution, is the way these cases should be prepared.

 Sentences for indecent images cases

 Of course, in many cases, the client will have to plead guilty.
-This may be the case if admissions have been already made in the police station interview, for example if the client declined to have a solicitor present.
+This may be the case if admissions have been already made in the police station interview, for example, if the client declined to have a solicitor present.

 Category A images include penetrative sexual activity, possession of images involving sexual activity with an animal, or sadism.